AZheng1234/AZheng1234.github.io/README.md

 #### Web scraping would have been the easiest way to collect the data, but having tried using Octoparse, I realized that the website (understandably so) protects itself from scraping programs.
 I will be making a sample database from SCRATCH.
 This is a good time to practice my spreadsheet skills!

-#### I want to make this mock database as realistic as possible.
-Where should we start?
+#### I want to make this mock database as realistic as possible and random number generators (RNG) will be VERY useful.
+#### Where should we start?
 #### If you want to view the full dataset, open [this link](https://docs.google.com/spreadsheets/d/1VxAQSSVYZIjkwwO6W6RQ8l1BCVW3h5S1h9pl-n1kexs/edit?usp=sharing) in a new tab.
+#### You will be able to view all of the complex formulas I spent un unnecessary amount of time writing to make this dataset! :D

+#### A RNG sheet is included from which I randomly draw data from to create the attributes for other tables.
+The sheet includes:
+* List of all 50 states
+* List of all state capitals
+* 400 random cities
+* popular email domains
+* 400 sample usernames
+* 300 street names
+* 100 last names
+* Apparel sizes (S/M/L/XS/XL/XXL)

 ### Buyer/Seller Tables
 #### Attributes/Columns: